granthamtaylor/nerf/docs/README.md

 ## Introduction

 Neural Radiance Fields (NeRF) is a method for representing 3D scenes using neural networks.
-This tutorial demonstrates how to use Flyte to orchestrate and manage the training and evaluation of a NeRF model.
+This tutorial demonstrates how to use Flyte to orchestrate and manage the training and evaluation of a NeRF model for basic 2D images.

 ## Setup